Can You Get Disability Benefits for Graves Disease?

 Graves disease is an autoimmune disorder that causes an overactive thyroid or hypothyroidism.
 Your thyroid gland produces excess of the thyroid hormone.
 Excess levels of the thyroid hormone will speed up the body’s metabolism.
 While in theory this sounds great, as with most things too much can have a deleterious effect.
 With Graves disease, speeding up the metabolism will trigger a range of symptoms including:

-• anxiety, irritability, hand tremors, heat sensitivity, and weight loss.
+• Anxiety, irritability, hand tremors, heat sensitivity, and weight loss.
 These symptoms can vary widely depending upon the severity of the condition along with how long the hormone levels are high before treatment starts.

 • In the more severe cases, excessive thyroid hormone can affect the brain causing severe anxiousness, nervousness or irritability.